 For more information on formatting text, see Web standards for text.

-- 'Click here' and other generic link terms are not user friendly.
+- Don't use 'click here' and other generic link terms as they do not meet accessibility requirements.

-- Make sure all your links work and check for broken links regularly.
+- Make sure all your links work and use SiteImprove to check for broken links regularly.

 - Use See also links only for related pages.

 For more information on using links, see Web standards for links.